kstange/MasqueBlizzInv/README.md

 ## Features

-Masque Blizzard Inventory can currently skin the following elements:
+Masque Blizzard Inventory can currently skin the following elements, according to your game version:

 - Backpack
 - Main Bags